Randomness-free Detection of Non-projective Measurements: Qubits & beyond

 \subsubsection{Classical $d$-Bound}

-While considering a figure of merit ${\map R}$ for the operational task $\mathbb{G}~(n,d,k)$ to detect non-projective measurements we would like to obtain an upper bound on the payoff while using projective simulable measurements on a pre-shared quantum state of bounded local dimension $d$.
-This would involve optimisation over all the shared states of bounded local dimension $d$ and projective simulable measurements.
-However, we will show later that any quantum correlation obtained from classical post-processing of $d$-outcome projective measurements can also be obtained when the parties share some classically correlated (diagonal) state of local dimension $d$ and perform local post-processing.
-This set of all the joint probability distributions with higher than $d$-outcome is non-convex.
-Thus one can equivalently characterize and optimise the payoff function over the set of all joint probability distributions with higher than $d$-outcome (say, $d^\prime$-outcome) which can be obtained by local post-processing probability distributions corresponding to $d$-outcomes.
-In this sense, the suitable payoff functions or hyperplanes can witness the presence of non-projective measurements with irreducible outcomes, giving rise to correlations outside the classical set.
+When using a figure of merit ${\map R}[\mathbb{G}~(n,d,k)]$ to detect non-projective measurements we would like to obtain an upper bound on the payoff while using only qudit projective simulable measurements on a pre-shared quantum state.
+It would involve optimisation over all the shared states with local dimension $d$ and projective simulable measurements.
+However, consider the following result for this task which we will formally state later (see theorem \ref{theo:classicalcorr}).
+The set of quantum correlations generated from projective simulable measurements on a shared quantum system of local dimension $d$ is equal to the correlations generated by sharing a classical system with the same local dimension.
+Thus, we can equivalently optimise the payoff function over the set of probability distributions $\{P = \{p(a_1, \dots, a_n)\}_{a_1, \dots, a_n = 0}^{k-1}\}$ derived from local post-processing of joint distributions where each party has \(d\)-outcomes.
+A violation of the obtained bound using some quantum measurement implies that the correlation generated is outside the classical set.
+As a result, the payoff functions help witness the presence of non-projective measurements.
+Note that the set of all the joint probability distributions with higher than $d$-outcome obtained using projective simulable measurements is non-convex and therefore this approach would be useful for us.